Jenova-Framework/J.E.N.O.V.A/README.md

 > Jenova provides MSVC, Clang-cl, MinGW, LLVM Clang and GCC Support, However you can use Visual Studio on Windows directly without [Jenova MSVC Compiler Package](https://github.com/Jenova-Framework/Jenova-Packages/releases/tag/jenova-msvc-compiler-pkg-14.41.34120).
 >
 > If you need C++ Scripting with support Mac you can use [Godot Sandbox](https://github.com/libriscv/godot-sandbox).

-> [!NOTE]
-> Current builds do not include the Virtual Machine and Emulator.
-While the code for these features is present, they are disabled because they are still heavily under development.

-> [!CAUTION]
-> Current builds are in the Alpha stage, Backup your project files!
-You may end up with data loss!
-Despite the current build being stable, having backups is always recommended.

 ---
 ***Jenova is a Free software.***